sreehari-j-nair/Talk-Back/README.md

 Contributions to this speech repetition program are welcome!
 If you would like to contribute new features, bug fixes, or improvements, please fork the repository and submit a pull request.

 License:
-This speech repetition program is released under the [insert license name] license.
+This speech repetition program is released under the GNU General Public license.
 Please refer to the LICENSE file for more information.